saojs/kopy/docs/README.md

       }
     ]
   },
-  actions() {
+  // Manipulate files with ease! actions() {
     return [
-      {
+      // Copy files from `templates` directory to output directory {
         type: 'copy',
+        // One or more glob patterns
         files: '**',
         cwd: '/path/to/templates',
         // When specified, transform the files with `ejs`